 Participants at each event co-designed ideas and proposals using creative model making using four themes of power, connection, diversity and sustainability as a starting point.
 We hoped to gather a sense of how the situation changes across the UK, identifying place-based differences, but also commonalities.

-For each event in the series, we used the themes of power, sustainability, connection and sustainability as a starting point at four tables.
 Working collaboratively, participants used creative brainstorming and model-making to encourage participants to work together to think about new ideas and policy recommendations for our cities and spaces.
 The model for the events was a continuation of many Glass-House ideas, and provided a space to be active, creative, and to collectively contribute to a discussion rather than just listen.

 Reconfiguring Place: Intergenerational Cities